csci104/site/labs/lab0/index.md

 ```

 After that, you will be prompted for a passphrase to secure your private key.
-It is a good idea to secure your key with a passphrase, though **it is optional**.
-Note that your password will not show up in terminal as you type it.
+**We recommend you do NOT generate a passphrase (because you'll have to enter it each time you upload your code to Github) and simply hit Enter when prompted for a passphrase**.
+If you do decide to enter a passphrase, please note that your password will not show up in terminal as you type it.
 When you are done typing your password (don't enter anything if you do not wish to set a passphrase), press `enter`.
 You will be prompted to verify your passphrase.
 Re-enter your passphrase (or nothing if you did not set one) and press `enter`.